mikeant42/Vulture/README.md

 ## General Game Mechanics
 - There should be some sort of direction/compass/minimap system in space.
 The scenes are fairly big.
+- Need to build quadtree for collision detection
+- Input needs to be more organized, for the `input` Node function there should be some sort of InputManager passed in as a param

 ## Planet Generation
 Planet generation is done on both the CPU and GPU.
 First, the noise needed is created and distorted with java on the CPU.